Basic Facts and Features

 - Quantity (Needed early in the process so that the correct amount of paper can be ordered)

-- Type, color and weight of paper
+- Type of paper

 - Method of binding